Dog-Face-Development/Erin-Hunter-Book-Chooser/README.md

 # Erin Hunter Book Selector - TEMPORARILY UNDER CONSTRUCTION
 This program will choose your favorite Erin Hunter authored book series based on your favorite of these three animals: Dogs, Cats, and Bears.

 This app has been written Python 3, proudly so please don't copy it!
-It is also released under the ___ License.
+It is also released under the Apache 2.0 License.

 ## Installation and Operation